KyleAMathews/blog/src/pages/2019-04-22---bulding-a-slack-bot-to-help-handle-large-numbers-of-prs/index.md

 ---
-title: "Making a Slack bot to automate Gatsby PR reviews with OneGraph and Render.com"
+title: "Building a Slack bot to help handle large numbers of PRs"
 date: "2019-04-22T06:37:26.000Z"
 ---